Purchasing Online: What You Need to Know First

 How will I know that the vehicle I purchase online will be properly converted and fit the needs of my disability?

 Very important question.
 You really will not know until the vehicle is delivered to you.
 Every vehicle is different and mistakes can occur.
 Also, without the Internet seller meeting you personally and you having the ability to “test” the vehicle, there is no way to fully ensure that you or your loved one will properly fit in the vehicle and be able to use it as you desire.
-Make sure in advance that you have the right to refuse delivery of the vehicle and receive a full refund if, upon delivery, you do not like the way the van fits your needs; it fails to meet your reasonable expectations; or it does not match the description provided by the Internet seller.
+It is critical to ensure (in writing) that you have the right to refuse delivery of the vehicle and receive a full refund if, upon delivery, you do not like the way the van fits your needs; it fails to meet your reasonable expectations; or it does not match the description provided by the Internet seller.